almuksid/InteractiveJavaScript/README.md

 ```
 ---

-// Is there at least one character that has mass less than 50?
+## Some: Is there at least one character that has mass less than 50?
 ```js
 const massLessThen50 = characters.some(el => el.mass < 50);
 console.log(massLessThen50);